zulzayn/zulzayn/README.md

 👋 Hi, I’m @zulzayn

+👀 I’m Laravel + Vue Enthusiast and Flutter and .Net + Angular Baby

-👀 I’m interested in Web Development and Mobile Development
+🌱 Im interested in Web, API and Hybrid mobile development.

-🌱 I’m currently learning React JS

-🌱 My stack currently on Backend are Laravel and Node JS and Frontend are Flutter and PWA.

 💞️ I’m looking to collaborate on any project